openfootball/openfootball.github.io/build.md

 ## Troubleshooting

-### Error - `sportdb: command not found`
+### Error "sportdb: command not found"

-If you get the error:

-    sportdb: command not found

-Double check if you have the `spordb` command line tool installed.
+If you get the error "sportdb: command not found" double check if you have the `spordb` command line tool installed.
 Use the `gem` command; issue:

     gem list sportdb